 Customize with code

 Squarespace helps you build a site without coding or design expertise.
 If you have coding knowledge and want to make custom changes, you can use Code Injection, CSS, and Code Blocks.
-For experienced developers, we offer the Developer Platform, providing access to the underlying code of your site's template.
+If you're an experienced developer, use our Developer Platform to access the underlying code of your site's template.

 Please note, adding code to your site is an advanced modification that falls outside of the scope of Squarespace support.
 To learn more, visit Custom Code FAQ.

-Squarespace offers a free 14-day trial, but we don't offer a branded free version like Wix.
+You can start every website with a free 14-day trial, but we don't have a free version for ongoing sites like Wix.

 I can't find a template for my business.